-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom adopted international accounting standards and clause 17 of the Trust Deed.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom adopted international accounting standards, IFRSs as issued by IASB and clause 17 of the Trust Deed.

 Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
 Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the non-statutory financial statements section of our report.